AlirioLau/metalkit.github.io/_posts/2016-01-18-using-metalkit-part-2.markdown

 ---
 published: true
 title: Using MetalKit part 2
+summary: Introducing 2D geometry and using more Metal objects - data buffer, library, function, render pipeline descriptor and state.
+Introducing the Metal Shading Language.
+Drawing a triangle on the screen.
 layout: post
 ---
 In the first part of this series we introduced the MetalKit framework.
-Let's reuse the project from part one and pick up where we left off.
+Let's reuse the project from `part 1` and pick up where we left off.
 If you look again at the __render()__ function, it was looking like this:

 {% highlight swift %}
 func render() {